Small Business Saturday is a good thing. But this year, and all subsequent ones, let’s celebrate a season of small, a season of local.

 It’s estimated that over $9.3 billion would be returned to our US economy if every family spent just $10 a month at a local business.
 That’s not even one meal’s worth of spending a month!
 It’s really only a few cups of coffee or a glass of wine a month.
 What a tremendous impact we could have if everyone could commit to that.

 And we’re not suggesting additional spending.
 We’re simply advising willing supporters to switch the $10 a month they’re currently spending elsewhere to $10 with local businesses.

 That’s it and that small spend can have a huge impact.

 The Season of Small Business Saturday Expands

-American Express, Amazon, and others large companies have done a commendable job at bringing attention to the vulnerability of small business these days.
-Those who were operating with minimal profits and savings were hit extremely hard by the COVID closures.
+American Express, Amazon, and others large companies have done a commendable job of bringing attention to the vulnerability of small businesses.
+Those who were operating with minimal profits to begin with have been hit hard by escalating costs.

 - host a lunch and learn on localized marketing opportunities in all budgets for small businesses.

-- launch social media campaigns and posting the importance of shopping local.
+- launch social media campaigns and post the importance of shopping local.